pdelfino/vim/README.md

 1. Download supertab.vmb to any directory.

-2. Open the file in vim ´´´$ vim supertab.vmb´´´.
+2. Open the file in vim
+´´´
+$ vim supertab.vmb
+´´´.

 3. Source the file ´´´:so %´´´.